🚨 This package is in the early stages of design and implementation. 🚨

 conda config --prepend channels conda-forge

-pygmt but you can change it to whatever you want):
+pygmt but feel free to change it to whatever you

-conda create --name pygmt python=3.8 pip numpy pandas xarray netcdf4 packaging gmt
+conda create --name pygmt python=3.9 numpy pandas xarray netcdf4 packaging gmt

 conda activate pygmt

-conda to install the latest release of PyGMT from conda-forge:
+This installs the latest stable release of PyGMT from conda-forge:

 conda install pygmt